shailesh1729/ecg-codec/docs/codec_b/architecture.md

 is a lossless encoding scheme.
 Hence, $\hat{\by}$ will be reproduced faithfully in the decoder if there are no bit errors involved in the transmission
-\footnote{We assume that appropriate channel coding mechanism has been used.}.
+We assume that an appropriate channel coding mechanism has been used.

 ### Integer Arithmetic
-The input to digital compressive sensing is a stream of integers.
+The input to digital compressive sensing is a stream of integer-valued ECG samples.
-The sensing process with sparse binary sensing matrix can be implemented using integer sums and lookup.
+The sensing process with the sparse binary sensing matrix can be implemented using integer sums and lookup.
 It is possible to implement the computation of approximate mean and standard deviation using integer arithmetic.
-We can use the normalized mean square error based thresholds for adaptive quantization and clipping steps.
+We can use the normalized mean square error-based thresholds for adaptive quantization and clipping steps.
 ANS entropy coding is fully implemented using integer arithmetic.
 Thus, the proposed encoder can be fully implemented using integer arithmetic.